 Limits.
-You cannot exclude more than the smaller of \$70,000 or the excess of your foreign earned income (discussed earlier) for the tax year over the foreign housing exclusion (discussed later).
+You cannot exclude more than the smaller of

+- 1) \$70,000, or - 2) Your foreign earned income (discussed earlier) for the tax year minus your foreign housing exclusion (discussed later).

 If both you and your spouse work abroad and you each meet either the bona fide residence test or the physical presence test, you can each choose the foreign earned income exclusion.
 Thus, it is possible for a married couple together to exclude as much as \$140,000.